AppStateESS/counseling/README.md

 # Counseling Center Check-in

-Check-in system of the ASU Counseling Center
+Check-in system for the ASU Counseling Center